simonmicro/Dear-Templates/ASM/README.md

 ---

 ```
-; Get the default definitions for this chip (not really needed in thes example)
+; Get the default definitions for this chip (not really needed in this example)
 ; .INCLUDE "m16def.inc"

 ; Start the data definition segment